Sandpit (horse)

 Sandpit (1989–2003) was a Brazilian Champion Thoroughbred racehorse that also met with considerable success racing in the United States.
 In a career that lasted from 1992 until 1997, he ran forty times and won fourteen races.
+Which is a winning percentage of 35%.

 Background

 Sandpit was bred by Rio de Janeiro banker Sergio Coutinho de Menezes at Haras São José da Serra in Paraná, who raced him under the name, Sierra Thoroughbreds.

 Sandpit was sired by Baynoun, a runner-up in the England's St. Leger Stakes in 1984.
 His dam was Sand Dancer, a daughter of the 1991 Leading sire in France, Green Dancer, who was a Group One winner in England and France and a son of Nijinsky.

 Racing career

 Brazil

 Sandpit made twelve starts in Brazil in 1992 and 1993, winning five times.
 He was conditioned for racing by Marcos Carvalho through part of 1993 when his owner turned him over to one of the country's top trainers, João Luis Maciel.

 A Southern Hemisphere two-year-old in 1992, Sandpit won the Grade 1 Grande Prêmio Linneo de Paula Machado and in 1993 added three more Grade 1 races to his résumé by capturing the Copa ANPC Clássica, Grande Prêmio Cruzeiro do Sul and Grande Prêmio Francisco Eduardo de Paula Machado.
 He was voted the 3-year-old Brazilian champion of 1993.